kevineo/learning/sublime/README.md

 2. Go to the script folder.
 3. In terminal, perform ```$ chmod +x ubuntu-sublime.sh```.
 4. In terminal, run the script with ```$ ./ubuntu-sublime.sh```.

+## Goodies Installation
+1. Go to tools/default.sublime.
+These are the settings I used for coding.